noahbuller/intern-challenge-fork/README.md

-# Javelin Sports Tech Intern Challenge
+# Javelin Intern Challenge

-This repository contains the starter code for the Javelin Sports Tech intern coding challenge.
+This repository contains the starter code for the intern coding challenge.
 Your task is to build a FastAPI backend that interacts with our AWS RDS database and to create the NextJS API integration layer.

 ## Project Structure